AAA Arbitration Requirements in Contracts

 AAA arbitration is often a preferred dispute resolution method included in many contracts due to its efficiency, confidentiality, and relative cost-effectiveness.
 However, for it to be an operative clause in an agreement, certain specific requirements must be met.

-At Prasse-Anderson Law, we believe in the significance of alternative dispute resolution (ADR) processes, such as arbitration, in resolving disputes fairly and efficiently.
+At Prasse-Anderson Law Group, we believe in the significance of alternative dispute resolution (ADR) processes, such as arbitration, in resolving disputes fairly and efficiently.
 As part of our commitment to informing you about the various facets of ADR, we're taking a closer look at the arbitration requirements set forth by the American Arbitration Association (AAA).

 Standard Arbitration Clause Options